Education

 Step 6 Action to Take

 It’s time for action, finally!
-You will probably have the largest payout after your highest scoring problem is resolved, hence start thinking ideas about the first way.
+You will probably have the largest payout after your highest scoring problem is resolved; hence, start thinking of ideas about the first way.

-You may find it interesting noting your lowest score problems, especially if they are exceedingly expensive to cure.
+You may find it interesting to note your lowest score problems, especially if they are exceedingly expensive to cure.
 To conserve your efforts and resources, use your Pareto Analysis.

 What does a Pareto Chart tell you?